AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-notifications/view-and-manage-in-app-notifications.md

 >[!NOTE]
 >
->* In-app notifications for [!UICONTROL work] activities are not tied to email notifications in Workfront.
-For more information, see [Adobe Workfront notifications](../../workfront-basics/using-notifications/wf-notifications.md)
+>* In-app notifications for work activities are not tied to email notifications in [!DNL Workfront].
+For more information, see [[!DNL Adobe Workfront] notifications](../../workfront-basics/using-notifications/wf-notifications.md)
 >* In-app notifications cannot be customized.
 >